webplatform/docs-wpd/Annotations/Scenarios/index.md

 * User may not wish sensitive annotations to be stored on a external site ** Annotation tool could be configured to store annotations on user's own annotation server ** User could use their own annotation tool and server

+==Unanchored Annotation==
+A reader wishes to leave an annotation or comment about the site as a whole, not a particular page.
+For example, a reader may wish to add a feature request for the site, or comment on the quality of the site as a whole.

+===Issues===
+* Annotations should be anchorable to the site without a page referent **
+* Unanchored annotations should be allowed to be added while on any site of the page without anchoring to that page **
+* Unanchored annotations should not accumulate on the site landing page or index page, because they will clutter that page **